-Details of the council's assets held for sale and information about the fair value hierarchy as at 31 March 2022 and at 31 March 2021 are as follows:
+Details of the council's assets held for sale and information about the fair value hierarchy as at 31 March 2023 and at 31 March 2022 are as follows:

-Description of asset Valuation Hierarchy Basis of Valuation Observable and unobservable inputs Key sensitivities Fair Value 31 March 2021 £000 Fair Value 31 March 2022 £000 Non-current assets held for sale Level 3 Consisting of development land, being either a cleared site or subject to proposed demolition, which has been valued by staff in the Council's Property Services Observable: development land values (comparables), site constraints and planning guidance (in some cases permissions).
-Planning 399 0 Current assets held for sale Level 3 division, who are RICS qualified valuers, on an annual basis.
-Where relevant this based Unobservable: variables in market evidence, build & site clearance costs, unforeseen ground conditions, planning permissions/requirements and costs of sale. permissions 0 14,076
+Description of asset Valuation Hierarchy Basis of Valuation Observable and unobservable inputs Key sensitivities Fair Value 31 March 2022 Restated £000 Fair Value 31 March 2023 £000 Current assets held for sale Level 3 Consisting of development land, being either a cleared site or subject to proposed demolition, which has been valued by staff in the Council's Property Services division, who are RICS qualified valuers, on an annual basis.
+Where relevant this based on offers received, with adjustments made for any conditions e.g. planning/demolition.
+Observable: development land values (comparables), site constraints and planning guidance (in some cases permissions).
+Unobservable: variables in market evidence, build & site clearance costs, unforeseen ground conditions, planning permissions/requirements and costs of sale.
+Planning permissions 1,596 1,038